ray-project/ray/release/data_processing_tests/README.rst

 For `streaming_shuffle.py`, make sure to include the output string to the release logs.

 For `dask_on_ray_large_scale_test.py`, make sure the test runs for at least for an hour.
 This test should succeed, otherwise, it is a release blocker.
+Check out https://github.com/ray-project/ray/pull/14340#discussion_r599271079 to learn the success condition of this test.